engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 = 1.5 =
 * New: Added a "Twitter Feeds" Gutenberg block to use in the block editor, allowing you to easily add a Twitter feed to posts and pages.
 * Tweak: Added function ctf_init() to easily rerun JavaScript for the plugin.
-* Tweak: Non Feeds for YouTube admin notices are removed when viewing settings pages for Feeds for YouTube.
+* Tweak: Non Twitter Feeds admin notices are removed when viewing settings pages for Custom Twitter Feeds.

 = 1.4.1 =
 * Tweak: Added aria-label attributes to SVG icons for improved accessibility.